 Section Principle Criteria Level "N/A" if there is a written agreement available between the producer and the trading partner not to identify the product with the GGN.
-AQ 28.04.04 If the product is not individually identified (e.g., bulk product), the producer includes the minimum information required by the standard.
+AQ-Smart 28.04.04 If the product is not individually identified (e.g., bulk product), the producer includes the minimum information required by the standard.
 Supplementary delivery documents shall contain at least: - GLOBALG.A.P.
-Number (GGN) or Chain of Custody (CoC) Number: GGN of the Option 1 individual producer or Option 2 producer group or CoC Number of the supplier(s), where applicable - Product name or code - Quantity (weight or number of units) - Traceability code (e.g., batch number) or producer's GGN if the supplier is a producer or producer group (identity preservation) or shipping container code (serial number, license plate, etc.) - Link to sales document information (invoice number, delivery note number, etc.) Additional information may be shown depending on the requirements of the trading partner.
-"N/A" if there is a written agreement between the producer and the trading partner not to identify the product with the GGN.
-Major Must AQ 28.05 Products with the GGN label visual elements Applicable only to products with the GGN label visual elements Licensed companies are entitled to use and label their products with the GGN label visual elements in addition to the GLOBALG.A.P.
+Number (GGN) or Chain of Custody (CoC Number: GGN of the Option 1 individual producer or Option producer group or CoC Number of the supplier(s), where an - Product name or code - Quantity (weight or number of units) - Traceability code (e.g., batch number) or producer's GGN supplier is a producer or producer group (identity preservat shipping container code (serial number, license plate, etc.) - Link to sales document information (invoice number, deliv number, etc.) Additional information may be shown depending on the requirements of the trading partner.
+"N/A" if there is a written agreement between the producer are GLOBALG.A.P.
+Number (GGN) or Chain of Custody (CoC) Number: GGN of the Option 1 individual producer or Option 2 producer group or CoC Number of the supplier(s), where applicable Product name or code Quantity (weight or number of units) Traceability code (e.g., batch number) or producer's GGN if the supplier is a producer or producer group (identity preservation) or shipping container code (serial number, license plate, etc.) Link to sales document information (invoice number, delivery note number, etc.) Additional information may be shown depending on the Major Must AQ-Smart 28.05 Products with the GGN label visual elements Applicable only to products with the GGN label visual elements Licensed companies are entitled to use and label their products with the GGN label visual elements ir the GLOBALG.A.P.
 Number.
-For the requirements and guidelines on using the GGN label visual elements, see the GGN label user manual for product packaging.
-The GGN label visual elements are linked to a public online portal that enables direct verification of GLOBALG.A.P.
-Numbers (GGNs) and Chain of Custody (CoC) Numbers.
-AQ 28.05.01 A valid GGN label license agreement is in place, and a person responsible for conformance to the GGN label license terms and conditions has been identified.
+For the requirements and guidelines on using the GGN label visual elem GGN label user manual for product packaging.
+The GGN label visual elements are linked to a public of that enables direct verification of GLOBALG.A.P.
+Numbers (GGNs) and Chain of Custody (CoC) Number bel their products with the GGN label visual elements in addition to ents and guidelines on using the GGN label visual elements, see the The GGN label visual elements are linked to a public online portal AQ-Smart 28.05.01 A valid GGN label license agreement is in place, and a person responsible for conformance to the GGN label license terms and conditions has been identified.
 The producer shall have been granted approval under the terms of a valid license agreement to use the GGN label visual elements, and there shall be a designated person responsible for the producer's conformance to the GGN label license terms and conditions.
 Major Must